From £41,9957

 Whereas the diesel uses a new eight-speed dual-clutch automatic gearbox, both hybrids stick with a six-speed torque-converter automatic.

-Suspension for the Sorento is all-independent and hydraulic self-levelling for more stable towing features on all but the entry-level grade.
+Suspension for the Sorento is all-independent and there’s hydraulic self-levelling on the rear for more stable towing features on all but the entry-level grade.
 Ground clearance is a fairly modest 185mm.
-Although that’s slightly more than before, it’s not as much as some rivals offer; and while Kia has added X-Line versions in other markets with better off-road ability on paper, there’s no plan to include those in the UK range.
+Although that’s slightly more than before, it’s not as much as some rivals offer.
+And while Kia has added X-Line versions in other markets with better off-road ability on paper, there’s no plan to include those in the UK range.

-Towing capacity has risen to 2500kg for the diesel Sorento, but it’s 1650kg for the hybrid, which is still likely enough to pull a good-sized caravan but not the biggest trailers, and 1500kg for the PHEV.
+Towing capacity has risen to 2500kg for the diesel Sorento, but it’s only 1110kg for the hybrid and 1010kg for the PHEV.

 As for aesthetics, this car certainly catches the eye and, on balance, most testers liked what they saw.
 Kia’s aim was to create a more ‘technical’ look for the car, intended to better express a sense of precision of build quality and all-round technological sophistication.
 It’s an effect well practised by the German premium brands but – much as this wouldn’t be the first time Kia has copied their homework – it’s quietly effective.